aerdnatravelblog/travelblog/content/blog/2015/paracas.md

 ### La Pequena Brisa, stand 2

 This was our best food in Paracas.
 We had menu del dia - Ceviche and Chicharron de Mariscos, Inca Cola.
 Everything was very fresh and especially the Ceviche was delicious.
 The restaurant looked very clean.
 We tried other restaurants in Paracas but we were not satisfied with them.
-We had a hamburger in Huacachina in our hostel "Desserted nights" and it was absolutely disgusting.
+We had a hamburger in Huacachina in our hostel "Desert nights" and it was absolutely disgusting.
 As much as we loved the stuff and atmosphere there, the food and cocktails could be better.

 ![Ceviche](/img/paracas/paracas13.jpg "Ceviche")